 \section{Abstract}

 We survey theory developed over the past 10 years of semirings which need not be additively cancellative.
-The main feature is a specified ``null ideal'' $\mcA_0$ of a semiring $\mcA,$ taking the place of a zero element, which permits generalizations of the classical algebraic theory to polynomials and their roots, algebraic geometry, matrices, linear algebra, varieties, categories, and module theory.
+The main features are a specified ``null ideal'' $\mcA_0$ of a semiring $\mcA,$ taking the place of a zero element, and a ``surpassing relation,'' taking the place of equality, which permit generalizations of the classical algebraic theory to polynomials and their roots, algebraic geometry, matrices, linear algebra, varieties, categories, and module theory.
 The ``pair'' $(\mcA,\mcA_0)$ is studied along the lines of universal algebra.